sarg3nt/vault-training/05 Auth Methods.md

 vault operator generate-root -status

 ### STEP 3
-# Once we have all three shareded keys entered we will recieve the "Encoded Token" shown above.
+# Once we have all three sharded keys entered we will receive the "Encoded Token" shown above.
 # We can now decrypt that token using the One Time Key we were given in step 1, -init
 vault operator generate-root \
   -otp="2q5DsjyyMSVIaoc0teSXwrnxfr6A" \